nokia/ansible-networking-collections/sros/README.md

 * Some platforms might not support checkpoint/rollback
 * Changes are always written directly to running
 * Operation replace is currently not supported
+* The oldest rollback checkpoint is removed after plugin operation.

 ### MD MODE
 To have the NETCONF plugin working, PR [#65718](https://github.com/ansible/ansible/pull/65718) has been integrated into `ansible:devel`.
 So the change should become active as part of the next Ansible release, which is Ansible 2.10.